Barcelona arrives decimated to the Super Cup against Real Madrid on a streak

 Ancelotti’s team, which barely left Gareth Bale and Mariano in Madrid, traveled to Arabia with the conviction of recovering the trophy that Athletic Bilbao won last season and already won in Jeddah in January 2020.

-He is pursuing his 12th Super Cup title knowing himself as a favorite and there is a feeling of being in a position to strike a new blow at the great rival, who has not known what it is to beat him since March 2019.
+He is pursuing his 12th Super Cup title knowing himself as a favorite and there is a feeling of being in a position to deal a new blow to the great rival, who has not known what it is to beat him since March 2019.

 Added to them are the cases of Araújo and Frenkie de Jong, injured in Linares on Wednesday of the last week and who, from the outset, were discarded for the tournament.
 In fact, it was understood that the Uruguayan center-back, operated on Friday for a broken hand, would be out for no less than four weeks and despite his miraculous return to training Xavi noticed his presence unlikely.